During the 2020 pandemic, I had time to contemplate my music library and listen to things not always at the top of the pile.

 Tommy Flanagan, Giant Steps and Thelonica (1982).
 Tommy Flanagan joined Coltrane on a famous album, then twenty-three years later re-recorded some of this challenging repertoire with George Mraz and Al Foster.
 Flanagan immediately followed that with a Monk tribute album, or more specifically a tribute to the relationship of the Baroness Nica de Koenigswarter to Monk.
 (Monk had died earlier that year, the Baroness was still around.)

-Mraz and wonderful Art Taylor join for the Monk LP; I’ve long thought this was one of the best Monk tribute albums, an authentic point of view, and a good solution to integrating something of the Monk aesthetic into fairly straightforward bop.
+Mraz and wonderful Art Taylor join for the Monk LP; I’ve long thought this was one of the best Monk tribute albums.
+It’s an authentic point of view and a good solution to integrating something of the Monk aesthetic into fairly straightforward bop.
 The Coltrane disc is almost as enjoyable, although (even after all this time) Flanagan doesn’t sound overwhelmingly comfortable in that repertoire.
 (Tellingly, there are no modal Coltrane pieces in the set list: Like Hank Jones and Barry Harris, Flanagan never really come to terms with McCoy Tyner.)

 Together these two fine 1980s albums also foreshadow the 1990s trend of established masters recording songbook tributes like Joe Henderson’s homage to Strayhorn, Herbie Hancock’s Gershwin celebration, and the World Saxophone Quartet’s tribute to Ellington.